Reflecting pool on UWA campus

 Special Initiatives

 Special Initiatives relating to IAS themes and priorities will be posted on the IAS website from time to time.
-Please contact the IAS to discuss your ideas.
+Please contact the IAS to discuss your proposed visitor.

-Applicants will need to have two or more UWA hosts from at least two different disciplines.
+Applicants will need to have two or more UWA hosts from at least two different disciplines who will offer a genuine interdisciplinary collaboration.

 • Academic excellence and standing against career stage of the proposed Visiting Fellow.

-• The extent to which the visit aligns with UWA’s research strategy.
+• The extent to which the visit aligns with UWA’s Research Priorities.

 • The value and benefits of the research outputs and their impact to UWA.